 You might expect my answer to this question to be an automatic yes given the nature of our service.
 It is not.
 There are instances where there is no need for a DMCA agent.
-These instances don’t even involve bizarre scenarios such as the apocalypse…although you would not need an agent then.
+These instances don’t even involve bizarre scenarios such as the apocalypse…although you would not need an agent then as well.
 So, do I need a DMCA agent for my website or app?
 Let’s take a look.

 So, what is the critical factor in determining whether you need a DMCA Agent?
 Whether you allow visitors to post anything to your site.
 If you do, then get an agent.
 If you do not, then don’t worry about it.